-If you have been injured in a car accident, you are entitled to claim several different types of damages.
-The principal one is for medical expenses.
-In addition, you may also be eligible to claim loss income or diminished earning capacity, pain and suffering, and loss of consortium.
+But additionally, the injured party may also be eligible to claim loss of income or diminished earning capacity, pain and suffering, and loss of consortium.

-Available medical expenses damages related to a car accident include, but are not limited to the following:
+Available medical expense damages related to car accidents can include, but are not limited to the following:

 At the time your claim is settled, if your physician feels you will need further medical treatments or therapy, he or she will work with your attorney to calculate the estimated costs of those treatments.